Save thousands of pounds - motivate business brokers to do a better job at a lower price

 Even better if it's an accountant and lawyer with whom the broker has had previous dealings.

-4. The power of the introduction
+4. Use the power of the introduction

 The worst decision a vendor can make it to sign up with a broker who cold called them or otherwise approached them pitching his/her service.